saisasanksunkavalli/DataStructures/README.md

 # DataStructures
-This repository consists of Various DataStructure Implementations &amp; its problems
+This repository consists of various DataStructure Implementations &amp; its related problems